status-im/write.status.im/docs/structuring-the-content.md

 - Keep it short.
 Articles between 300-400 words are easy to read and support the user's workflow.
 Shorter articles are OK, but articles beyond 600 words are not.
 If necessary, organize the information into different articles.
 - Each paragraph has a single purpose and describes a single concept.
 Avoid mixing concepts in the same paragraph or repeating the same information in different paragraphs.
+- Use [admonitions](./style-conventions.md#admonitions) selectively and strategically.
+Documents with multiple admonitions are harder to read.
+Add the information as a regular sentence or paragraph if you use more than three admonitions in a single document.
 - When there is more than one way to do something or describe something, use the most straightforward way only.
 Don't discuss all the possible ways.

-- Use [admonitions](./style-conventions.md#admonitions-callouts) selectively and strategically.
-Documents with multiple admonitions are harder to read.
-Add the information as a regular sentence or paragraph if you use more than three admonitions in a single document.
+    !!! tip
+        If it's worth mentioning an alternative method of completing a procedure, use a tip-style admonition to describe the alternative way briefly.

 ## Types of documents